numpy/numpy/doc/source/reference/c-api.array.rst

     A synonym for PyArray_DESCR, named to be consistent with the 'dtype' usage within Python.

-.. c:function:: void PyArray_ENABLEFLAGS(PyArrayObject* arr, int flags)

-    .. versionadded:: 1.7

-    Enables the specified array flags.
-This function does no validation, and assumes that you know what you're doing.

-.. c:function:: void PyArray_CLEARFLAGS(PyArrayObject* arr, int flags)

-    .. versionadded:: 1.7

-    Clears the specified array flags.
-This function does no validation, and assumes that you know what you're doing.

-.. c:function:: int PyArray_FLAGS(PyArrayObject* arr)

-.. c:function:: npy_intp PyArray_ITEMSIZE(PyArrayObject* arr)

-    Return the itemsize for the elements of this array.

-    Note that, in the old API that was deprecated in version 1.7, this function had the return type ``int``.

-.. c:function:: int PyArray_TYPE(PyArrayObject* arr)

-    Return the (builtin) typenumber for the elements of this array.

 .. c:function:: PyObject *PyArray_GETITEM(PyArrayObject* arr, void* itemptr)

     Get a Python object of a builtin type from the ndarray, *arr*, at the location pointed to by itemptr.
 Return ``NULL`` on failure.

     `numpy.ndarray.item` is identical to PyArray_GETITEM.

-.. c:function:: int PyArray_SETITEM( \
-        PyArrayObject* arr, void* itemptr, PyObject* obj)

-    Convert obj and place it in the ndarray, *arr*, at the place pointed to by itemptr.
-Return -1 if an error occurs or 0 on success.

-.. c:function:: npy_intp PyArray_SIZE(PyArrayObject* arr)

-    Returns the total size (in number of elements) of the array.

-.. c:function:: npy_intp PyArray_Size(PyArrayObject* obj)

-    Returns 0 if *obj* is not a sub-class of ndarray.
-Otherwise, returns the total number of elements in the array.
-Safer version of :c:func:`PyArray_SIZE` (*obj*).

-.. c:function:: npy_intp PyArray_NBYTES(PyArrayObject* arr)

-    Returns the total number of bytes consumed by the array.

 Data access